Keychain: Keyring

-A keyring or "split ring" is a circle cotter that holds keys and other small items, which are sometimes connected to keychains.
+A keyring or "split ring" is a circle cotter that holds keys and other small items sometimes connected to keychains.
 Other types of keyrings are made of leather, wood and rubber.
+These are the central component to a keychain.

 Keyrings were invented in the 19th century by Samuel Harrison.
 The most common form of the keyring is a single piece of metal in a 'double loop'.
 Either end of the loop can be pried open to allow a key to be inserted and slid along the spiral until it becomes wholly engaged onto the ring.
 Novelty carabiners are also commonly used as keyrings for ease of access and exchange.
-Often the keyring is adorned with a key fob for self-identification.
+Often the keyring is adorned with a fob for self-identification or decor.
 Other forms of rings may use a single loop of metal or plastic with a mechanism to open and securely close the loop.

 Key fob

 A key fob is a generally decorative and at times useful item many people often carry with their keys, on a ring or a chain, for ease of tactile identification, to provide a better grip, or to make a personal statement.
+Key fob can also specifically refer to modern electronic car keys, or smart keys, which serve as both a key and remote.

 The word fob may be linked to the low German dialect for the word Fuppe, meaning "pocket"; however, the real origin of the word is uncertain.
 Fob pockets (meaning 'sneak proof' from the German word foppen) were pockets meant to deter thieves.
 A short "fob chain" was used to attach to items, like a pocket watch, placed in these pockets.

-Fobs vary considerably in size, style and functionality.
-Most commonly they are simple discs of smooth metal or plastic, typically with a message or symbol such as that of a logo (as with conference trinkets) or a sign of an important group affiliation.
-A fob may be symbolic or strictly aesthetic, but it can also be a small tool.
-Many fobs are small flashlights, compasses, calculators, penknives, discount cards, bottle openers, security tokens, and USB flash drives.
-As electronic technology continues to become smaller and cheaper, miniature key-fob versions of (previously) larger devices are becoming common, such as digital photo frames, remote control units for garage door openers, barcode scanners and simple video games (e.g. Tamagotchi) or other gadgets such as breathalyzers.